Cleavage (breasts): Typology

-While there has been much work done to classify breasts based on their shapes, contours and sizes, there has not been much work done to classify the cleavage, despite its prominence in aesthetic determination.
+While there has been much work done to classify breasts based on their shapes, contours and sizes, there has not been much work done to classify their cleavage, despite its prominence in aesthetic determination.

 Culture

 In most cultures, men typically find female breasts attractive.
 Women sometimes use décolletage that exposes the cleavage to enhance their physical and sexual attractiveness, and to improve their sense of femininity.
 Display of cleavage with a low neckline is often regarded as a form of flirting or seduction, as much as for its aesthetic or erotic effect.
 According to Kinsey Reports, most men derive erotic pleasure from seeing a woman's cleavage.
 When designing costumes, creating shapes that draw attention to the face or the chest helps distract the gaze from body parts that are considered less desirable.
 Male cross-dressers and trans women often want female-like cleavage to make their bodies look more feminine.
 Convincing cleavage may distract attention from less-feminine aspects of the appearance and improve the ability to pass.

 The amount of cleavage exposure that is acceptable in public differs significantly between cultures and societies.
 In contemporary Western society, the extent to which a woman may expose her breasts depends on the social and cultural context.
 Displaying any part of the female breast may be considered inappropriate and may be prohibited in some settings, such as workplaces, churches, and schools, while in other spaces, such as parties, beaches and pools, it may be permissible to show as much cleavage as possible.
 Art historian James Laver noted the changing standards of cleavage are mostly applicable to evening wear rather than to day wear.
-The exposure of nipples and areolae is almost always considered immodest and in some instances is viewed as indecent behavior.
+The exposure of nipples and areolae is almost always considered immodest and in some instances is viewed as indecent exposure.